Bayzed-Meer/SwiftSteps/README.md

 ## Project Overview

-SwiftSteps is an E-commerce web application designed to provide a user-friendly interface for managing products, handling shopping cart functionality, and facilitating product purchase.
-The entire project is centered around basic CRUD (Create, Read, Update, Delete) operations, enabling administrators to manage products, categories and orders efficiently.
+SwiftSteps is an e-commerce web application designed to streamline CRUD operations for managing products, categories, and orders.
+It provides a user-friendly interface for administrators to handle product management efficiently while offering shopping cart functionality and a seamless checkout experience for customers.

 ## Features